chopshop-166/wpilib-mirror/README.md

 [via Maven][Maven], this repository is being replaced with instructions on setting up a repository to pull the dependencies from [Maven][].

+For backward-compatibility's sake, the old files are still accessible via tag, but their usage is discouraged.
+For any continued support, the appropriate version of WPILib should be used.
+The Maven releases only support 2016 (named `wpilibJavaFinal`) and 2017 (named `athena`) versions of the library.

+As of 2017, this repository will not receive any WPILib updates directly, but *might* update the latest version number.

 About
 -----